 Select the correct File tab, then click Done.

-Repeat this for further files, then click Finish and Save.
+Repeat this for further files, then click Save changes.

 Having difficulties setting up the template?
 If you would like our team to build the system for you, or you’re looking for a more complex workflow, book a short call with our automation experts.